-Two scholarships and four bursaries are offered to female students undertaking a PhD or doctoral degree course at a Victoria University.
-The William And Elizabeth Fisher Scholarship and the Yvonne Aitken Scholarship are valued at $7000 each.
-The Nancy Millis Bursary, the Madeleine Capicchiano Bursary and two Bursaries in Memory of Feminist Fathers are valued at $3500 each.
+Three scholarships and five bursaries are offered to female students undertaking a PhD or doctoral degree course at a Victorian University The Judith Rodriguez Scholarship, the William and Elizabeth Fisher Scholarship, and the Yvonne Aitken Scholarship are valued at $8000 each.

-One Bursary is named to honour the memory of the late Nancy Millis, a long term member of Graduate Women Victoria and a distinguished scientist.
+The Nancy Millis Bursary is named to honour the memory of a distinguished scientist who was a long term member of Graduate Women Victoria.
+Preference may be given to a science student.

 For the Madeleine Capicchiano Bursary, preference will be given to an applicant who is conducting research on issues of human rights and/or social justice at the local, national or international level.
 Madeleine Capicchiano was a scholarship winner in 2007, who died suddenly and unexpectedly a few months after receiving her scholarship; she was working in the area of human rights.

 The other two bursaries are named ‘In Memory of Feminist Fathers’, as requested by the donors.

 Students applying for the PhD scholarship may apply at the same time for the Centennial Scholarship.